 SOS Children’s Ambassadors are a vital part of our work internationally.
-Around the world, significant figures in a number of walks of life, including the Dalai Lama and Nelson Mandela, have shown their commitment to the children in our care by lending their name to our charity and helping to promote our work.
+Around the world significant figures, including the Dalai Lama and Nelson Mandela, have shown their commitment to our work.

 Jackie Long is Channel 4 News’ Social Affairs Editor.
 She joined the programme in 2011, following more than two decades at the BBC.
 Most recently she was Correspondent at Newsnight, and she previously worked on The World at One, PM and Five Live.

 Jackie says: "I support SOS Children because they have such a simple aim - a loving home for every child - but it's so utterly fundamental.
 SOS Children step in to make sure every child - whatever their circumstances - can know what it feels like to be part of a family, to have a mum who will support them whatever happens.
 Simple, but absolutely life-saving."

 Property expert and TV presenter of Channel 4’s ‘Location, Location, Location’, Phil Spencer became an SOS Children Ambassador in 2007 following a trip to SOS projects in Ghana in 2006.